 A house can be an important asset to have in your financial portfolio.
-However, because a house is not a bank account, that value can be hard to access when you need it most.
+However, because a house isn’t a bank account, its value can be hard to access when you need it the most.

-Although Rocket MortgageⓇ doesn't offer HELOCs, we can help you review how they work and compare them to other home equity options so you can decide if it’s right for you while you refinance your assets.
+Although Rocket MortgageⓇ doesn't offer HELOCs, we can explain how they work and compare them to other home equity options to help you decide whether a HELOC is right for you.
 Let’s go over everything you need to know.

 Table Of Contents